 Paul began playing String Bass at age 11 and has been an active professional performer for over 60 years throughout the greater Washington/Baltimore area.
 In the Classical field, he has performed with Orchestras in Alexandria, Fairfax, Richmond and Lynchburg Virginia, Tucson, Arizona, The Catholic University of America, the Landon Symphonette, The Thomas Jefferson University, The Columbia Orchestra, The Symphony of the Potomac, and The Baltimore Chamber Orchestra.
 In the Pop and Jazz field, Paul has led his own Jazz/Rock band called “Street Life” for the past 30+ years, playing throughout the United States.
 Of the thousands of performances they have presented, the most memorable were at the 1989, 1992 and 1998 Presidential Galas in

 In the summer of 2010, Dr. Scimonelli was a Fellow at the Conductor’s Institute at Bard College, where he worked with Harold Farberman, Lawrence Golan, Apo Hsu, and Edward Navage.
 He has also studied conducting with Dr. Robert Garofalo, Kenneth Kiesler, Kate Tamarkin, Dr. Jacques Voois, Patricia Handy (Greenwich Symphony) and Dr. Leonard Atherton.
 Paul has been married to his wife Ginny for over 50 years.
-His son Anthony and his wife Elisa gave birth to daughter Mickey in July, 2017 Son Marc and his wife Annemarie are the proud parents of Conner, born in the summer of 2016.
-Daughter Natalie and son-in-law Alex Van Horn are the proud parents of Celeste Virginia, born April 14, 2021.
-Paul's biography of former Washington Senators slugger Roy Sievers was published in McFarland Publications.
-His second book, a biography of the great Washington Senators Cuban scout Joe Cambria, will be published.
+His son Anthony is dad to daughter Mickey.
+Son Marc and his wife Annemarie are the proud parents of Conner, and daughter Natalie and son-in-law Alex Van Horn are the proud parents of Celeste Virginia.